oseducation/content-ge/startup-school/nodes/19k/text1.md

-1. Name of the topic:
-Dealing with Investor Rejections and Startup Success

-2. Very small description of the topic:
-This topic focuses on dismissing the misconception that rejection from investors signifies a poor startup idea, using real-life examples to illustrate how perseverance can lead to success.

-3. Rewrite of the topic:
+## Fundraising Myths: If Investors Reject My Startup It is a Bad Startup

 Alright, let's dive into the last little story I have for you today.
 It's a common belief that if an investor says 'no' to your startup, it means your idea is not good.
 But let me tell you, that's not true.
 Even if you've got a win-worthy product or if your startup is gaining a speedy pickup, you might still hear a 'no' from investors.
 And guess what?
 It's totally fine!

 Have you ever heard about the startup called **Envision**?
 Envision was a healthcare startup, focusing on detecting cancer.
-A woman named Serbia lead this company, who is now a top member of the YC group.
+A woman named Serbia leads this company and is now a top member of the YC group.
 When Serbia started building Envision, it was tough for her to get that very first investor.
 Imagine this: she faced more than 50 'no's before she got a 'yes'.

 So what made that first 'yes' possible?
 She made a brave move.
 Serbia promised she wouldn't take any salary for two years if the investor would bet on her.
 And this was all for a humble deal - a $25,000 investment.